aboutcode-org/aboutcode/docs/source/scancode-toolkit/how-to-guides/add_new_license_detection_rule.rst

         - mit
         - gpl-2.0

-Save these two files in the ``src/licensedcode/data/licenses/`` directory and your are done!
+Save these two files in the ``src/licensedcode/data/licenses/`` directory and you are done!

 See the ``src/licensedcode/data/rules/`` directory for examples.